NAIST-SE/AttractingContributors/README.md

 # Attracting Contributors - Country/Countries You'd Love To Visit
 As part of the Software Engineering Class, we would like to simulate how Open Source Projects start and try to attract potential contributions.
-What country or countries would you love to visit?
-I'd really love to see.
-Please fork the repo and do a merge request.
+What country or countries/regions you would love to visit?
+I'd really love to see what everybody likes.

 Cheers all.